beepboop141/parallel_programming_with_cuda_notes/programming with cuda.md

     return 0;
 }
 ```
 And now we are done!
-Oof, that may have been a lot.
 Let's do a quick recap.

-- We defined our kernel function with the \_\_global\_\_ declaration.
+- We defined our kernel function with the `\_\_global\_\_` declaration.
 - Learned how to iterate through vectors in CUDA with the global thread ID.
-- Initialized memory on the GPU with CudaMalloc() and copied it from the CPU to the GPU (and vice-versa) using CudaMemcpy().
+- Initialized memory on the GPU with `CudaMalloc()` and copied it from the CPU to the GPU (and vice-versa) using `CudaMemcpy()`.
-- Initialized block and grid dimensions with the dim3 command.
+- Initialized block and grid dimensions with the `dim3` command.
-- The bounded memory was then freed with cudaFree().
+- The bounded memory was then freed with `cudaFree()`.

 TRY: Maybe adjust the vector addition kernel to a matrix addition kernel, and see how a double for-loop could work.
-(Hint: play around with the threadIdx.x, and the dim3 declaration).
+(Hint: play around with the threadIdx.x, and the `dim3` declaration).

 ## Matrix Multiplication and Measuring Speedup